friends-of-tutorials/securely-transfer-messages/README.md

+# A tutorial to securely transfer messages

-# A tutorial to securely transfer messages from a to b with various coding languages
+This is a tutorial to securely transfer messages from a to b with various coding languages.

 ## preliminary considerations